nanocurrency/nano-docs/docs/protocol-design/ledger.md

 * **block** is the digital encoding of the transaction details ([Figure 2](#block-diagram)).

-* **transaction** is the action of creating and publishing block to the network.
+* **transaction** is the action of creating and publishing a block to the network.
 Depending on the type of transaction, the block will have different requirements.

-* **transfer** is the completion of both a send transactions and the corresponding receive transaction, representing the movement of funds which can be sent again by the recipient.
+* **transfer** is the completion of both a send transaction and the corresponding receive transaction, representing the movement of funds which can be sent again by the recipient.

 <span id="block-diagram"></span>